-Determining the 25 worst foods you can eat is not a simple task.
-In order to identify which foods are the worst of the worst, there needs to be some parameters — a method to the madness, if you will.
+Determining the worst foods you can eat is not a simple task.
+In order to identify which foods are the worst of the worst, some parameters must be set — a method to the madness, if you will.
 Though nutritional research is always vulnerable to a degree of subjectivity, there is still consensus among the scientific community on a handful of connections between the food we eat and its effect on our health.
 These pillars of academic agreement will serve as the foundation of this list.

-Sugars, calories, saturated fats, trans fats, refined carbohydrates, and heavily processed meats and snacks have all been cited by a majority of dietitians, doctors, and scientists as the source of many public-health-related issues.
-Saturated and trans fats have been linked to cardiovascular disease, processed meats have been found to contain known carcinogens when cooked at high temperatures, excessive calorie intake is directly related to weight gain, and too much sugar can lead to diabetes and insulin resistance.
+Sugars, calories, saturated fats, trans fats, refined carbohydrates, and heavily processed foods have all been cited by dietitians, doctors, and scientists as potential sources of major problems in public health.
+These conclusions have been questioned, so nothing is absolutely certain when it comes to nutritional recommendations.
+However, processed meats, for example, have been found to contain known carcinogens when cooked at high temperatures.
+In some cases, science reveals some danger to certain foods.

-To make matters worse, the food industry has developed many ways to mask or disguise food’s unhealthy nature.
-They’ve tried manipulating serving sizes, swapping in different oils and fats, and incorporating zero-calorie sweeteners, all to trick the customer into thinking their food is not the worst.
+The food industry has developed methods to mask or disguise food’s true nutritional value.
+A company might try manipulating serving sizes, swapping in different oils and fats, and incorporating zero-calorie sweeteners — all to trick the customer into buying their food instead of a potentially more nutritious option.
 For example, an 8-ounce bag of cheese puffs technically contains eight servings, but the food industry takes advantage of an effect known as “vanishing caloric density,” in which foods that quickly melt in the mouth are not recognized as calories by the brain.
 If the brain doesn’t recognize that the body is consuming calories, then it won’t signal the body to stop eating.